unforswearing/unforswearing/README.md

 ## Seeking Employment

-I am a writer with over fourteen years of experience creating technical content, designing documentation, writing marketing copy, developing training materials, managing content, and creating business automation.
-I'm looking forward to diving deeply into the details of my next position.
+I am a writer with a broad range of technical experience looking for my next opportunity.
+14+ years experience creating technical content, copywriting / user experience writing, managing CMS software, and driving documentation strategy.
+I have an additional 8 years programming experience (business automation and a bit of frontend development) and four years working as a project manager / PMP.
+I am open to any role that will allow me to flex my technical and creative skills.
 Please get in touch: [LinkedIn](https://linkedin.com/in/alvin-charity).

 ## Programming